-I have lived and worked in Surrey for over twenty years.
-I am an accomplished social worker.
-I have extensive experience in the health care, social service, non-profit, and volunteer sectors including project start-up and management.
-I have a proven track record in team building, fundraising, and program development.
+Alex has lived and worked in Surrey and North Delta for over twenty years.
+He is an accomplished social worker.
+He has extensive experience in the healthcare, social service, non-profit, and volunteer sectors including project start-up and management.
+He has a proven track record in team building, fundraising, and program development.

-I have strong leadership skills and have been recognized for providing leadership and a strong voice in human rights advocacy.
+Alex has strong leadership skills and has been recognized nationally for his human rights advocacy.

-I have strengths in community development and engagement.
-I am active in community and cultural affairs and have developed solid relationships with service providers, participate in multiple committees, and I am passionate about equality and empowering marginalized and vulnerable populations.
+Alex has strengths in community development and engagement.
+He is active in the community and cultural affairs and has developed solid relationships with service providers, participates in multiple committees, and is passionate about equality and empowering marginalized and vulnerable populations.

-I have an MSc in Public Administration and Public Policy from the Department of Government at the London School of Economics.
-I have a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work from UBC with a First Class Standing.
+Alex has a Masters in Public Administration and Public Policy from the Department of Government at the London School of Economics.
+He has a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work from the University of British Columbia with a First Class Standing.

-Last, I was the recipient of the Queen Elizabeth II Diamond Jubilee Medal for social work and community service.
+Last, Alex was the recipient of the Queen Elizabeth II Diamond Jubilee Medal for social work and community service.